artinkavousi/Particle_Engine_boilerpate/README.md

 ---

 > **Next Step:** Kick‑off Phase 0 by validating adapter limits & finalising coding guidelines.
 Assign owners for tasks 0.1–0.4 on Monday stand‑up.

+---

+## Repository Setup

+This repository includes a pnpm workspace with packages for the core WebGPU utilities, optional modules and example apps.
+Run `pnpm install` and `pnpm -r build` to compile all packages.